-● リチャード・マドソン Professor Kagami's paper offers an extraordinarily thoughtful critique of contemporary Chinese studies, particularly as practiced in Japan and the United States, and it presents us with an inspiring vision of how area studies might be reformed and renewed in the 21st century.
+Professor Kagami's paper offers an extraordinarily thoughtful critique of contemporary China area studies, particularly as practiced in Japan and the United States, and it presents us with an inspiring vision of how Area studies might be reformed and renewed in the 21st century.
 The paper is especially timely.
 Because of the rise of Chinese wealth and power, the structure of Asian economic and political relationships is being reconfigured.
-At the same time, both the hard power, that is, the effective military power, and economic power, and the soft power, global moral authority, of the United States has deteriorated, particularly because of the Iraq war.
-And all this takes place in the context of intensifying globalization.
-In this new situation, to help find the way toward mutually beneficial and peaceful global interdependency, we will need new intellectual disciplines.
+At the same time, both the hard power (effective military power and economic power) and soft power (global moral authority) of the United States has deteriorated, particularly because of the Iraq war.
+And all of this takes place in a context of intensifying globalization.
+To help find the way toward mutually beneficial and peaceful global interdependency, we will need new intellectual disciplines.
 Professor Kagami points us toward a new type of area studies.

-There are two parts to his paper.
-The first and by far the longest is a critical account of the history of the development of Chinese area studies in Japan and the United States.
-The second is a vision for a new way for doing China studies.
-This vision is derived from the implications of the historical critique, in the light of a philosophy of intersubjectivity.
+There are two parts of his paper.
+The first, and by far the longest, is a critical account of the history of the development of Chinese Area Studies in Japan and the United States.
+The second is a vision of new way for doing China studies.
+This vision is derived from the implications of the historical critique, in light of a philosophy of intersubjectivity.
 I will briefly discuss these in turn.